See all chapters of A Guide to Solvency II.

 - Limited holdings of callable bonds where the option is significantly in (or out of) the money and a “yield to worst” approach has been taken.

-The PRA will expect firms to make proposals for management of these risks in their MA applications to the PRA, including ideally modelled distribution of losses arising from HP assets.
-It will also provide substantial guidance to assist firms in this.
-The PRA will launch a verification process for MA applications ensuring firms are held responsible for their MA, backed by an FS that aligns with their MA portfolio’s inherent risks.
+(Re)insurers should make proposals for management of the aforementioned risks in their MA applications to the PRA, including ideally modelled distribution of losses arising from HP assets.
+It will also provide substantial guidance to assist (re)insurers in this.
+The PRA will launch a verification process for MA applications ensuring (re)insurers are held responsible for their MA, backed by an FS that aligns with their MA portfolio’s inherent risks.

 For HP assets, the PRA proposes a “yield to worst” projection, and where the asset can be repaid early, with a typical worst-case outcome being a minimum MA benefit of zero, but subject to a consideration of the prevailing operating conditions.

-The FS should reflect all risks retained by firms under the MA, principally credit risk but also the repayment, reinvestment and liquidity risk that results from an HP approach, for which the PRA proposes a minimum level of 10 basis points.
-It also makes clear that the additional risks due to a lack of “fixity” should not give rise to an MA benefit; rather, that part of the spread that arises from lack of fixity should be part of the FS.
+The FS should reflect all risks retained by (re)insurers under the MA, principally credit risk but also the repayment, reinvestment and liquidity risk that results from an HP approach, for which the PRA proposes a minimum level of 10 basis points.324 It also makes clear that the additional risks due to a lack of “fixity” should not give rise to an MA benefit; rather, that part of the spread that arises from lack of fixity should be part of the FS.325

-The PRA will also be incorporating a criterion for MA eligibility that mandates firms to showcase their adherence to the Solvency II prudent person principle (PPP).
+The PRA has also incorporated a criterion for MA eligibility that mandates (re)insurers to showcase their adherence to the Solvency II prudent person principle (PPP).
 Compliance with the PPP means that (re)insurers will need to determine internal quantitative investment limits for types of assets in which they are proposing to assets to invest.

-The PRA proposes to increase the allowance of SIG assets in an MA portfolio by removing the current cap and modifying expectations around the management and modelling of SIG assets.
-This adjustment aims to promote investments that hover around the threshold between IG and SIG assets.
-That said, the PRA expects that any investment in SIG assets will remain limited given the annuity policyholders do not necessarily benefit from the higher yield on these products, and states that these should remain at prudent levels. (re)insurers will be required to account for the risk of market conditions downgrading investment asset holdings from IG to SIG.
-In line with the PPP, the PRA also considers that (re)insurers should only invest in SIG assets only to the extent that they have an effective risk management system for the risks particular to these assets.
+The PRA has increased the allowance of SIG assets in an MA portfolio by removing the current cap and modifying expectations around the management and modelling of SIG assets.
+These adjustments aim to promote investments that hover around the threshold between IG and SIG assets.
+That said, the PRA expects that any investment in SIG assets will remain limited given that annuity policyholders do not necessarily benefit from the higher yield on these products, and states that these should remain at prudent levels.
+(Re)insurers will be required to account for the risk of market conditions downgrading investment asset holdings from IG to SIG.
+In line with the PPP, the PRA also considers that (re)insurers should only invest in SIG assets to the extent that they have an effective risk management system for the risks particular to these assets.

-Extension of the Categories of Insurance Liabilities Eligible for MA
+Extension of the Categories of Insurance Liabilities Eligible for Matching Adjustment

-The PRA’s proposals also expand the scope of liability portfolios that may benefit from the MA.
-These would include in-payment income protection claims, including recovery time risk (i.e., the risk that income protection policyholders take longer to recover from sickness than the firm’s best estimate projection), perhaps a nod to the trend for long-term illness that has accelerated since the COVID-19 pandemic.
-This is a significant extension of the MA to a new business line, which will produce significant capital benefits in that market.
-This would permit inclusion in an MA portfolio of the guaranteed components of with-profits annuities, (but with the non-guaranteed elements remaining outside).
+The PRA’s reforms also expand the scope of liability portfolios that may benefit from the MA.
+These now include in-payment income protection claims, including recovery time risk (i.e., the risk that income protection policyholders take longer to recover from sickness than the (re)insurer’s best estimate projection).
+This is a significant extension of the MA to a new business line, which may produce significant capital benefits in the relevant market.
+The extension also now permits the guaranteed components of with-profits annuities to be included in an MA portfolio, (but with the non-guaranteed elements remaining outside).
 Although unlikely to have a significant impact on the market overall, this will likely assist the limited number of providers of these specialised products.

-Implementing a More Efficient MA Application Procedure Tailored to Specific Assets
+Implementing a More Efficient Matching Adjustment Application Procedure Tailored to Specific Assets

-A More Balanced Approach to MA Condition Breaches
+A More Balanced Approach to Matching Adjustment Condition Breaches

-The PRA proposes the following formal statement be made on an annual basis by the chief financial officer (or other relevant senior manager) of an (re)insurer: “The FS used by the firm in calculating the MA reflects compensation for all retained risks, and the matching adjustment can be earned with a high degree of confidence from the assets held in the relevant portfolio of assets.”
+The PRA requires the following formal statement be made on an annual basis by the chief financial officer (or other relevant senior manager) of a (re)insurer: “The fundamental spread used by the firm [(re)insurer] in calculating the matching adjustment reflects compensation for all retained risks, and the matching adjustment can be earned with a high degree of confidence from the assets held in the relevant portfolio of assets.”330

-The attestation must be given, for each MA portfolio within the firm, annually (with the effective date aligned to the firm’s solvency and financial condition report) and upon any material change in the firm’s risk profile.
-The PRA notes that the reference to “compensation” refers not just to the illiquidity premium, but also higher spread related to barriers to entry, or specialist skills in sourcing and developing a relevant asset.
-The PRA considers that the reference to “high degree of confidence” requires the MA to be materially more certain than a 50% percentile or best estimate basis.
+The attestation must be given, for each MA portfolio within the (re)insurer, annually, with the effective date aligned to the (re)insurer’s solvency and financial condition report (SFCR), and upon any material change in the (re)insurer’s risk profile.
+The PRA notes that the reference to “compensation” refers not just to the illiquidity premium, but also higher spread related to barriers to entry, or specialist skills in sourcing and developing a relevant asset.331 The PRA considers that the reference to “high degree of confidence” requires the MA to be materially more certain than a 50% percentile or best estimate basis.332

-A new senior management function holder will have prescribed responsibility for the firm’s financial information and regulatory reporting and must be responsible for the attestation.
-A policy on providing the attestation must be established and maintained by firms, as well as appropriate internal processes.
-This statement will arguably generate a lot of attention within a firm, with the relevant individual looking to bolster their position, likely with the support of actuarial advisers.
-This will lead to interesting discussions as to whether the related liability provisions operate to mitigate impact of potential regulatory sanctions.
-The PRA does however acknowledge that responsibility for different elements of the statement may be delegated, and that ultimate responsibility for the attestation may be shared by two or more senior individuals.
-The PRA does, however, in its proposed amendments to SS7/18 set out a possible approach that firms could use to systematically review the evidence for the attestation.
+A new senior management function holder will have prescribed responsibility for the (re)insurer’s financial information and regulatory reporting and must be responsible for the attestation.333 A policy on providing the attestation must be established and maintained by (re)insurers, as well as appropriate internal processes.
+This statement will arguably generate much attention within a (re)insurer, with the relevant individual looking to bolster their position, likely with the support of actuarial advisers.
+This may lead to interesting discussions as to whether the related liability provisions operate to mitigate impact of potential regulatory sanctions.
+The PRA does, however, acknowledge that responsibility for different elements of the statement may be delegated, and that ultimate responsibility for the attestation may be shared by two or more senior individuals.

-The PRA proposed a new annual reporting requirement requiring firms to provide portfolio metrics and detailed information on the assets and liabilities held in their MA portfolios, standardising the data that firms provide to the PRA concerning their MA portfolio’s assets and liabilities.
+The PRA also set out a new annual reporting requirement requiring (re)insurers to provide portfolio metrics and detailed information on the assets and liabilities held in their MA portfolios, standardising the data that (re)insurers provide to the PRA concerning their MA portfolio’s assets and liabilities.

 _______________